Jerry Fodor: Psychological nativism and modularity

+Adoption by cognitive and evolutionary psychologists

-Fodor's notions of mental modularity, informational encapsulation and domain specificity were taken up and expanded, much to Fodor's chagrin, by cognitive scientists such as Zenon Pylyshyn and evolutionary psychologists such as Steven Pinker and Henry Plotkin, among many others.
-But Fodor complained that Pinker, Plotkin and other members of what he sarcastically called "the New Synthesis" have taken modularity and similar ideas way too far.
-He insisted that the mind is not "massively modular" and that, contrary to what these researchers would have us believe, the mind is still a very long way from having been explained by the computational, or any other, model.
+Fodor's notions of mental modularity, informational encapsulation and domain specificity were taken up and expanded, much to Fodor's chagrin, by cognitive scientists such as Zenon Pylyshyn and evolutionary psychologists such as Steven Pinker and Henry Plotkin.
+Fodor complained that Pinker, Plotkin and other members of what he sarcastically called "the New Synthesis" had taken modularity and similar ideas way too far.
+He insisted that the mind is not "massively modular" and that, contrary to these researchers, the mind was a long way from having been explained by the computational, or any other, model.
+The main reason for this is that most cognition is abductive and global, hence sensitive to all possibly relevant background beliefs to (dis)confirm a belief.
+This creates the frame problem for the computational theory, because the relevance of a belief is not one of its local, syntactic properties but context-dependent.

 Intentional realism

 In A Theory of Content and Other Essays (1990), Fodor takes up another of his central notions: the question of the reality of mental representations.
-Fodor needs to justify representational realism to justify the idea that the contents of mental states are expressed in symbolic structures such as those of the LOT.
+He sought to justify representational realism, so as to justify the idea that the contents of mental states are expressed in symbolic structures such as those of the LOT.

 Fodor's criticism of Dennett

 Fodor starts with some criticisms of so-called standard realism.
 This view is characterized, according to Fodor, by two distinct assertions.
 One of these regards the internal structure of mental states and asserts that such states are non-relational.
 The other concerns the semantic theory of mental content and asserts that there is an isomorphism between the causal roles of such contents and the inferential web of beliefs.
 Among modern philosophers of mind, the majority view seems to be that the first of these two assertions is false, but that the second is true.
 Fodor departs from this view in accepting the truth of the first thesis but rejecting strongly the truth of the second.

 In particular, Fodor criticizes the instrumentalism of Daniel Dennett.
 Dennett maintains that it is possible to be realist with regard to intentional states without having to commit oneself to the reality of mental representations.
-Now, according to Fodor, if one remains at this level of analysis, then there is no possibility of explaining why the intentional strategy works:There is ... a standard objection to instrumentalism ...: it is difficult to explain why the psychology of beliefs/desires works so well, if the psychology of beliefs/desires is, in fact, false....
-As Putnam, Boyd and others have emphasized, from the predictive successes of a theory to the truth of that theory there is surely a presumed inference; and this is even more likely when ... we are dealing with the only theory in play which is predictively crowned with success.
-It is not obvious ... why such a presumption should not militate in favour of a realist conception ... of the interpretations of beliefs/desires.
+Now, according to Fodor, if one remains at this level of analysis, then there is no possibility of explaining why the intentional strategy works: